 - Definition of UNI signaling reference configurations: Two sets of configurations covering direct and indirect service invocation are defined. - Definition of services offered over the UNI. - Definition of different signaling channel configurations for in-fiber and out-of-fiber signaling. - Definition of the addressing scheme used under UNI 1.0. - Definition of the automatic neighbor discovery procedure.
 This allows a transport network element and a directly attached client device to discover their connectivity automatically and verify the consistency of configured parameters. - Definition of the service discovery procedure.
 This allows a client device to determine the parameters of the services offered over the UNI. - Definition of UNI signaling messages and attributes, and - Definition of UNI signaling protocols.
-UNI 1.0 signaling is based on the adaptations of two MPLS signaling protocols: LDP [RFC3036] and RSVP [RFC2205 - Description of security issues in UNI 1.0.
+UNI 1.0 signaling is based on the adaptations of two MPLS signaling protocols, LDP [RFC3036] and RSVP [RFC2205], and their GMPLS extensions [GMPLS SIG, GMPLS CR-LDP, GMPLS RSVP]. - Description of security issues in UNI 1.0.